Youth unemployment in the United Kingdom: Response

 The Conservative-Liberal Democrat coalition government have abolished the Labour Party's Future Jobs Fund and replaced it with an apprenticeship scheme.
 The Recruitment and Employment Confederation have proposed an overhaul of school's career guidance and a drive to increase apprenticeships.

 Dominic Raab called for the National Minimum Wage to be scrapped for 16- to 21-year-olds in order to boost youth employment, though doubts were raised as to whether or not this is an effective measure.

 The Labour Party have called for a tax on bankers' bonuses in order to help fund a job scheme for the young unemployed.

 Workfare

 The Coalition government have also implemented workfare programmes for the long term unemployed.
-In 2012 a University graduate Cait Reilly took the Department of Work and Pensions to Court arguing that the scheme whereby she had to work "for free" in Poundland in order to keep her benefits was a breach of the European Court of Human Right's prohibition on slavery.
-The Department of Work and Pensions won the case.
+In 2012 a University graduate Cait Reilly took the Department for Work and Pensions to Court arguing that the scheme whereby she had to work "for free" in Poundland in order to keep her benefits was a breach of the European Court of Human Right's prohibition on slavery.
+The Department for Work and Pensions won the case.

 In London that same year, then Conservative Party Mayor of London Boris Johnson had launched a workfare scheme for those who had less than six months of national insurance contributions.
 6,000 individuals aged 16–24 had to undertake 13 weeks of unpaid work in order to claim their £56-per-week Job Seekers' Allowance.